ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/regression/logistic-regression.md

 ### Visualization - side-by-side gridPumpkin Varieties and Color

-By now you have loaded up the [pumpkin varieties and color](../../assignments/ml-fundamentals/pumpkin-varieties-and-color.ipynb) with pumpkin data once again and cleaned it so as to preserve a dataset containing a few variables, including `Color`.
+By now you have loaded up the [starter notebook](../../assignments/ml-fundamentals/pumpkin-varieties-and-color.ipynb) with pumpkin data once again and cleaned it so as to preserve a dataset containing a few variables, including `Color`.
 Let's visualize the dataframe in the notebook using a different library: [Seaborn](https://seaborn.pydata.org/index.html), which is built on Matplotlib which we used earlier.

 Seaborn offers some neat ways to visualize your data.
 For example, you can compare distributions of the data for each point in a side-by-side grid.